Tilly’s (NYSE:TLYS) Issues Q3 2021 Earnings Guidance

 Tilly’s (NYSE:TLYS) updated its third quarter 2021 earnings guidance on Thursday.
-The company provided earnings per share (EPS) guidance of $0.300-$0.340 for the period, compared to the Thomson Reuters consensus estimate of $0.230.
+The company provided EPS guidance of $0.300-$0.340 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.230.
 The company issued revenue guidance of $187 million-$193 million, compared to the consensus revenue estimate of $170.04 million.

-A number of equities research analysts have weighed in on the stock.
-B. Riley upped their price target on shares of Tilly’s from $21.00 to $24.00 and gave the company a buy rating in a report on Friday, September 3rd.
-Roth Capital upped their price target on shares of Tilly’s from $14.00 to $20.00 and gave the company a buy rating in a report on Friday, June 4th.
-Pivotal Research upped their price objective on shares of Tilly’s from $17.00 to $18.00 and gave the company a hold rating in a research note on Tuesday, August 31st.
-Finally, Zacks Investment Research raised shares of Tilly’s from a hold rating to a buy rating and set a $18.00 price objective for the company in a research note on Friday, August 27th.
+A number of research firms have issued reports on TLYS.
+Zacks Investment Research raised shares of Tilly’s from a hold rating to a buy rating and set a $18.00 price target for the company in a research report on Friday, August 27th.
+Roth Capital raised their price target on shares of Tilly’s from $14.00 to $20.00 and gave the stock a buy rating in a research report on Friday, June 4th.
+B. Riley raised their price target on shares of Tilly’s from $21.00 to $24.00 and gave the stock a buy rating in a research report on Friday, September 3rd.
+Finally, Pivotal Research raised their price target on shares of Tilly’s from $17.00 to $18.00 and gave the stock a hold rating in a research report on Tuesday, August 31st.

-In other Tilly’s news, insider Hezy Shaked sold 41,750 shares of the stock in a transaction that occurred on Wednesday, June 23rd.
-The stock was sold at an average price of $16.50, for a total transaction of $688,875.00.
-Following the transaction, the insider now owns 83,000 shares in the company, valued at $1,369,500.
-The sale was disclosed in a filing with the SEC, which is available at the SEC website.
-Also, Director Bernard Zeichner sold 5,000 shares of the stock in a transaction that occurred on Monday, June 28th.
+In related news, Director Bernard Zeichner sold 5,000 shares of Tilly’s stock in a transaction on Monday, June 28th.
 The shares were sold at an average price of $16.09, for a total value of $80,450.00.
-Following the completion of the sale, the director now directly owns 71,894 shares of the company’s stock, valued at $1,156,774.46.
-The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 58,750 shares of company stock worth $964,565.
-Corporate insiders own 28.16% of the company’s stock.
+Following the sale, the director now owns 71,894 shares of the company’s stock, valued at approximately $1,156,774.46.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+28.16% of the stock is owned by insiders.

 An institutional investor recently raised its position in Tilly’s stock.
-Morgan Stanley raised its stake in shares of Tilly’s, Inc. (NYSE:TLYS) by 1,768.7% in the second quarter, according to the company in its most recent disclosure with the SEC.
-The firm owned 48,699 shares of the specialty retailer’s stock after acquiring an additional 46,093 shares during the quarter.
-Morgan Stanley owned approximately 0.16% of Tilly’s worth $779,000 as of its most recent filing with the SEC.
-62.98% of the stock is currently owned by institutional investors.
+Morgan Stanley grew its holdings in shares of Tilly’s, Inc. (NYSE:TLYS) by 1,768.7% during the 2nd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The fund owned 48,699 shares of the specialty retailer’s stock after purchasing an additional 46,093 shares during the quarter.
+Morgan Stanley owned approximately 0.16% of Tilly’s worth $779,000 at the end of the most recent quarter.
+62.98% of the stock is owned by hedge funds and other institutional investors.

 Tilly’s Company Profile